aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - StackName: "lz-organization-setup"
     - Parameters: Set the OrganizationRootId parameter to the AWS Organization Root OU.
                   Set the KeyAdministratorArn parameter to the permitted IAM Admin Role
-    - NOTE: Dont change the stack-name to avoid conflict with following deployment steps.
+    - NOTE: Do not change the stack-name to avoid conflict with following deployment steps.
 3. For the Control Tower Backup key, ensure to create a new replica key in us-east-1 and any other additional governed region.
 Go to KMS console, select the "control-tower-backup-key", go to "Regionality" and "Create new replica keys" for us-east-1.
 4. Enable AWS Organization Central Root Management.
-Go to AWS Organization console, select "Centralize root access for member accounts" under IAM.
+Go to IAM console, select "Account settings", and go to the section "Centralized root access for member accounts".
-    - Capabilities to enable 1) Root credentials management, and 2) Privileged root actions in member accounts.
+    - Enable these capabilities 1) Root credentials management, and 2) Privileged root actions in member accounts.
-    - Delegate administrator account to "Shared Services" account.
+    - Assign delegate administrator account to "Shared Services" account.
-5. Enable Control Tower in management account in Malaysia region.
+5. Enable Control Tower in management account in Malaysia ap-southeast-5 region.
 Follow these instructions from [AWS Control Tower quick start guide](https://docs.aws.amazon.com/controltower/latest/userguide/quick-start.html)
+    - Deployment Region: Malaysia ap-southeast-5
     - Additional region for governance (for global services such as IAM, CloudFront, Route53): us-east-1
+    - Specify Region Deny, to only govern these regions (us-east-1, and ap-southeast-5)
     - Foundational OU: Security
     - Additional OU: Opt out of creating OU
-    - Create a log-archive account and an audit account as part of Control Tower implementation.
+    - Create a new log-archive account and a new audit account as part of Control Tower implementation.
     - Specify the KMS key id for Control Tower encryption
-    - Specify Region Deny, to only govern these regions (us-east-1, and ap-southeast-5)
     - Enable Organization-Level CloudTrail
     - Set Log configuration for S3 to 1 year for both S3 retention and S3 access logging
     - Enable IAM Identity Center (IDC) in us-east-1 (pending availability in Malaysia region)